NCDD’s Discussion Lists

 NCDD’s email discussion lists are open to everyone involved in dialogue and deliberation work (not just NCDD members).
 Our discussion lists foster networking, information-sharing and collaboration within the growing dialogue and deliberation community.

 First, thank you to L-Soft for their generous support!
-Since January 2008, NCDD has benefited from the generous donation of mailing list services by L-Soft, a leading provider of email list management software, email marketing software and email list hosting services.
-NCDD has been relying on L-Soft’s LISTSERV® email list management software solution for years and all our mailing lists are hosted by L-Soft free of charge.
+Since 2008, NCDD has benefited from the generous donation of mailing list services by L-Soft, a leading provider of email list management software, email marketing software and email list hosting services.
+NCDD has been relying on L-Soft’s LISTSERV® email list management software solution since 2006 and all our mailing lists are hosted by L-Soft free of charge.

 The NCDD Updates announcement list